 The crown is small, plain and unsigned at 4 o’clock but it comes protected with crown guards.
-There’s a see through caseback at the back where you can see the legendary workhorse 7S26A movement which should have a 48 hour power reserve.
+There’s a see through caseback at the back where you can see the legendary workhorse 7S26A movement which should have around 41 hours of power reserve.
 It’s non-hacking and not capable of hand winding but it’s compensated with a reliable movement that can last more than a decade without service.

 The dial itself has a lot going on.
 I think it’s rather crowded with the day and date window which is more prominent since it’s silver brushed and beveled.
 It has lume applied polished metal indices which I think is LumiBrite but don’t expect diver like quality.
 It’s surrounded by detailed printed black seconds markers.
 The tiny sword hands are lumed while the seconds hand has a rectangle red tip.
 I’m not a fan of the hands and planning to mod the hands.
 Stay tuned for that post.